hashicorp/packer/website/source/partials/builder/virtualbox/iso/_Config-not-required.html.md

 -   `hard_drive_interface` (string) - The type of controller that the primary hard drive is attached to, defaults to ide.
 When set to sata, the drive is attached to an AHCI SATA controller.
 When set to scsi, the drive is attached to an LsiLogic SCSI controller.
+When set to pcie, the drive is attached to an NVMe controller.

 -   `sata_port_count` (int) - The number of ports available on any SATA controller created, defaults to 1.
 VirtualBox supports up to 30 ports on a maximum of 1 SATA controller.
+Increasing this value can be useful if you want to attach additional drives.

+-   `nvme_port_count` (int) - The number of ports available on any NVMe controller created, defaults to 1.
+VirtualBox supports up to 255 ports on a maximum of 1 NVMe controller.
 Increasing this value can be useful if you want to attach additional drives.